Despite Virus, Pompeo in Israel to Talk West Bank Annexation

-U.S. Secretary of State Mike Pompeo was in Israel on Wednesday for meetings with Prime Minister Benjamin Netanyahu and his new governing partner for talks that were expected to address Israel's plans to annex parts of the West Bank.
+U.S. Secretary of State Mike Pompeo was meeting with Israeli Prime Minister Benjamin Netanyahu on Wednesday for talks that were expected to address Israel's plans to annex parts of the West Bank, as a Palestinian teen was killed by Israeli troops in a clash in the occupied territory.

+The deadly shooting came a day after an Israeli soldier was killed elsewhere in the West Bank.
+Israeli forces were carrying out a manhunt for the soldier's killer, adding to the tense atmosphere as Pompeo arrived.

-Pompeo landed in Tel Aviv early in the morning and proceeded directly to Jerusalem, receiving an exemption from Israel's mandatory two-week quarantine for arrivals due to the coronavirus outbreak.
+Pompeo landed in Tel Aviv early in the morning, donning a red, white and blue face mask, and proceeded directly to Jerusalem, receiving an exemption from Israel's mandatory two-week quarantine for arrivals due to the coronavirus outbreak.
 His visit is the first to Israel by any foreign official since January, before the country largely shut its borders to halt the spread of the pandemic.

+On Tuesday, an Israeli soldier was killed in the northern West Bank after being struck in the head with a rock thrown off a rooftop.
+The military was continuing with a massive manhunt for the perpetrator and said it had arrested 10 suspects.

+Pompeo expressed his condolence on the soldier's death and reiterated that “Israel has the right to defend itself and America will consistently support you in that effort.”

-One of the key items on the agenda in Pompeo's talks with Netanyahu and Gantz was Israel’s stated intention to annex parts of the West Bank — a move certain to enrage the Palestinians and much of the Arab world as well as many of Israel's Western allies.
+One of the key items on the agenda in Pompeo's talks with Netanyahu and Gantz is Israel’s stated intention to annex parts of the West Bank — a move certain to enrage the Palestinians and much of the Arab world, as well as many of Israel's Western allies.

+Pompeo said “there remains work yet to do and we need to make progress on that.”

 The agreement also stipulates that Netanyahu can advance plans to annex Israeli settlements in the West Bank starting July 1, but that such a move must be coordinated with the U.S. while also taking regional stability and peace agreements into consideration.